megoforce/darkwinds/_posts/2018-11-14-darkwinds-first-edition-released.markdown

 Our game servers are open to all Darkwinds cards owners in three modes: Practice, Quick and Ranked.

 You will be rewarded with experience points for every battle won and in Ranked, your skill level will be calculated using the [TrueSkill](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/) system.

+If you are a plater of Hearthstone, or Magic: The gathering you'll feel very familiar with the gameplay style but with a different set of rules focused on a fast pace and impredictable outcomes.

 ## What to expect next
 We already have ideas for expansions with new rules and a 2nd edition.
 Meanwhile, we are eager to hear your opinions and ideas, please <a href="https://discord.gg/WwyCERC">join us on Discord</a>.